LADI/jack-audio-connection-kit-docs/Proposal_MIDI_API_Extension_For_System_Exclusive_Messages.md

 	    jack_midi_blobstream_close(jack_midi_blobstream_t *stream);

-To enqueue blobs in MIDI port buffers, the definition for 'jack_midi_event_t' will have to be altered, and MIDI port buffers will have to grow a method to enqueue MIDI blobs:
+To enqueue blobs in MIDI port buffers, the definition for `jack_midi_event_t` will have to be altered, and MIDI port buffers will have to grow a method to enqueue MIDI blobs:

 	    typedef struct _jack_midi_event {